logzio/synthetic-scripting/README.md

 ![UI four screen](assets/four-screen.png)

-You can define code here for your test using [playwright.dev](https://playwright.dev).
-But please put your code specific between comments
+Here you can define the code for your test using [playwright.dev](https://playwright.dev).
+Put your code between the comments.

 4. After set all values and define code of test what you want to run.
    You can you can click `Test locally` if everything works you will see metrics from one your test.